cu-library/etdscraper/README.md

 # etdscraper

-This project is meant to scrape metadata using Scrapy output the data into a json file and than compare those files to check certain fields and will report if they do not match
+This project is meant to scrape metadata using scrapy output the data into a json file and then compare those files to check certain fields and will report if they do not match

 Setup:

-Make sure you are running in your virtual enviroment and to install scrapy
+Make sure you are running in your virtual environment and to install scrapy

 pip install scrapy